-EchoPanel® 12mm is installed following the methodology outlined in the EchoPanel® Installation Guide.
+EchoFlex is installed following the methodology outlined in the EchoFlex Installation Guide.
 Depending on the client's preference, Woven Image products can be installed using an adhesive or can be mechanically fixed using screws.
-The method is dependent on the client's preference.
-In this EPD, bead tube adhesive method is used for modelling as it is more comment during the installation.
-Data was made from the most conservative assumptions based on Woven Image installation methodology, although scissor lifts are not necessary for all installation purposes.
+In this EPD, bead tube adhesive method is used for modelling as it is more common during the installation.
+Data was made from the most conservative assumptions based on Woven Image's installation methodology, although scissor lifts are not necessary for all installation purposes.